awsdocs/amazon-ecs-developer-guide/doc_source/ecs-logs-collector.md

 + Windows Server 2016

 **Note**
 The source code for the Amazon ECS logs collector is available on GitHub for both [Linux](https://github.com/awslabs/ecs-logs-collector) and [Windows](https://github.com/awslabs/aws-ecs-logs-collector-for-windows)\.
 We encourage you to submit pull requests for changes that you would like to have included\.
-However, Amazon Web Services does not currently support running modified copies of this software\.
+However, Amazon Web Services doesn't currently support running modified copies of this software\.

 **To download and run the Amazon ECS logs collector for Linux**